jhallen/cartscan/README.md

 Talk about overreach, especially given that they include and benefit from GNU compilers in their SDK.
 Definitely take their EULA into account when you select your barcode scanner hardware.
+It's too bad because otherwise their hardware and SDK are pretty nice.

 # cartscan